 Issue #3 – Poor Alignment with Objectives and Goals

 How do we know if the planned activities are the right activities?
 It starts with a well-defined project charter, the foundation for your project.
-Is there clarity in the project goals, deliverables, assumptions, and constraints?
+Is the project goals, deliverables, assumptions, and constraints clear?
 Vague, ambiguous goals make it difficult to know if the right activities are being undertaken.

-Instead, Do This – Each time you identify a deliverable and associated project activities, check to make sure these items align with the project charter and your scope baseline – the approved version of the scope statement, WBS, and WBS dictionary.
+Instead, Do This – Each time you identify a deliverable and associated project activities, ensure these items align with the project charter and your scope baseline – the approved version of the scope statement, WBS, and WBS dictionary.

 How About You?